Charlottesville metropolitan area: Demographics

 As of the census of 2000, there were 174,021 people, 67,575 households, and 42,840 families residing within the MSA.
 The racial makeup of the MSA was 80.77% White, 14.07% African American, 0.16% Native American, 2.68% Asian, 0.03% Pacific Islander, 0.80% from other races, and 1.50% from two or more races.
 Hispanic or Latino of any race were 2.23% of the population.

 The median income for a household in the MSA was $42,166, and the median income for a family was $50,225.
 Males had a median income of $32,974 versus $26,579 for females.
 The per capita income for the MSA was $21,574.

+As of the 2020 census, there were 221,524 people residing within the MSA.
+The racial makeup of the MSA was 71% White, 14.2% African American, 1.6% Native American, 6.8% Asian, and 0.2% Pacific Islander.
+Hispanic or Latino of any race were 6.4% of the population.

 Politics

 The Charlottesville metropolitan area leans Democratic.
-Similar to other college towns, Charlottesville is a Democratic stronghold.
-Albemarle leans Democratic, paralleling the entire region, since it houses urban, suburban, exurban, and rural pockets.
-Greene is a Republican stronghold as it is composed of suburban, exurban, and rural areas, which vote more conservative than their urban counterparts.
-Although Buckingham and Nelson are almost entirely rural, they are the most moderate jurisdictions in the region, voting for the Democratic nominee Barack Obama in the 2008 and 2012 presidential elections and the Republican nominee Donald Trump in the 2016 presidential election, respectively.
+Similar to other college towns, Charlottesville City is a Democratic stronghold.
+Albemarle County leans Democratic, paralleling the entire region, since it houses urban, suburban, exurban, and rural pockets.
+Fluvanna and Greene counties are Republican strongholds as they are composed of suburban, exurban, and rural areas, which vote more conservative than their urban counterparts.
+Although Nelson County is almost entirely rural, it is the most moderate jurisdiction in the region, voting for the Democratic nominee Barack Obama in the 2008 and 2012 presidential elections and the Republican nominee Donald Trump in the 2016 and 2020 presidential elections, respectively.

-The entire region, apart from Greene County, is located in Virginia's 5th congressional district, represented by Republican Bob Good.
-The district has a Cook PVI of R+7.
+The entire region, apart from Greene County and a sliver of Albemarle County, which are located in Virginia's 7th congressional district, represented by Democrat Abigail Spanberger, is located in Virginia's 5th congressional district, represented by Republican Bob Good.
+The 7th district has an even Cook PVI score while the 5th district has a R+7 score.